 Getting a negative review is never fun and the key is to give yourself some time to come up with a clear and articulate response.
 When you do go to respond to a negative review, follow this simple formula: acknowledge that the person is unhappy (“we’re sorry your experience wasn’t everything you had hoped it would be”), address the issue, and then explain what it is that you did to help fix it (“when your flowers did not arrive on time, we did our very best to find you an alternative flower that was as close to the original as possible”).
 You may not be able to change the opinion of the person who wrote the negative review, but your response will signal to future clients how you handle those sorts of situations and ultimately put you in a great customer-centric light.

 Pro-tip: If you ever receive a false review or one from someone who doesn’t meet the qualifications to write one on The Knot or WeddingWire, you can submit it for review and removal.
 Learn how to dispute a review here.

 9. How can I display my reviews from The Knot and WeddingWire on my website?

-In your WeddingWire account, head to the “Reviews” tab and click on “Reviews Widget” in the side menu.
+- In your WeddingWire account, head to the “Reviews” tab and click on “Reviews Widget” in the side menu.
 Simply choose the widget color and then copy and paste the HTML code into your website.
 It will display your three most recent reviews and allow website visitors to access your WeddingWire Storefront to see more.

-In your account on The Knot, click on the “For Your Website” tab.
-Here you can you copy and paste the HTML code for the “Couples Love Us!” badge into your website.
+- In your account on The Knot, click on the “For Your Website” tab.
+Here you can copy and paste the HTML code for the “Couples Love Us!” badge into your website.
 Having this badge on your website will allow viewers to easily access your Storefront and reviews.